 Left: A drawing of the 1799 Leonid meteor shower.
 Note that the trails would not actually be curved.

-Right: A engraving of the 1833 Leonid meteor shower (actually drawn much later).
+Right: An 1888 engraving of the 1833 Leonid meteor shower (based on eyewitness accounts).

 Why Radiants Occur